pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

 Recap this in full with a progressive structure that preserves continuity, nuance, and compaction.
-Follow this CORES five-part progression (Context < Obstacle < Routine < Effect < Scope, later takes precedence):
+Follow the CORES progression (Context < Obstacle < Routine < Effect < Scope) with ascending priority:

 Who is involved in this journey, including their identity, background, and role within our working environment?